Hometown: Bennington, VT (originally from Lagos, Nigeria)

 Major: Business Administration/Management

-Sulyman had no idea he would end up going to school at Southern Vermont College (SVC) until he met a woman from Bennington, VT, who traveled to Nigeria.
+"I had no idea I would end up going to school at Southern Vermont College (SVC) until I met a woman from Bennington, VT, who traveled to Nigeria."
 In 2010, they married.
 Shortly after arriving in the U.S. and residing in Bennington, he enrolled in the Business Administration/Management degree program at SVC.
 Sulyman entered SVC as a transfer student from Federal Polytechnic College in Offa, Nigeria.

-His number one passion is soccer.
-He used to play soccer in Nigeria, and now he watches the SVC team compete on the Everett Field, which overlooks the spectacular mountains surrounding campus.
-Also, he likes to play ping pong and enjoys listening to a variety of music.
+"My number one passion is soccer.
+I used to play soccer in Nigeria, and now I watch the SVC team compete on the Everett Field, which overlooks the spectacular mountains surrounding campus.
+I also like to play ping pong and enjoys listening to a variety of music."